cdeln/doctest/CONTRIBUTING.md

 ## Feature proposals
 Do you have an idea on how to make an improvement to the project?
 Awesome!
-There are many ways to improve it, such as writing documentation to adding actual library features.
+There are many ways to improve it, such as writing documentation, adding tests, or proposing new library features.
 However, keep the following things in mind

+- Please read through the [design goals](doc/markdown/features.md) before proposing a feature.
+While the feature might seem awesome, it might not be worth the trouble.
 - Checkout on the `dev` branch to ensure the feature has not been implemented already
 - There have been many feature requests over the years.
 Please read through existing issues to see if your idea has been discussed before, and if you find it join that thread.
   If your proposal has been discussed before it will be marked as a `wontfix/duplicate`.